Traffic Lights & Successful Thinking0 Comments

 Traffic Lights & Successful Thinking

-Saying yes to something you wish you hadn’t, doing something that wasn’t helpful. or perhaps finding yourself in the company of someone you would rather avoid?
+Do you find yourself saying yes to something you wish you hadn’t?
+Doing something that wasn’t helpful?
+Or perhaps find yourself in the company of someone you would rather avoid?

 Well, you are not alone.

+Read on for a simple tool to help.
 A tool to tackle this in an easy and effective way.